-What is xip2fs?
+What is xip2fs

-- xip2fs is a new file system developed by IBM (execute in place file system) - The file system layout is identical to ext2, so all the tools for ext2 can be used. - It is a read-only file system, no write functionality - Read operations are done by returning the memory address, not by copying the data into buffers or cache. - · It is part of the upstream kernel code.
+- xip2fs is a new file system developed by IBM (execute in place file system). - The file system layout is identical to ext2, so all the tools for ext2 can be used. - It is a read-only file system, no write functionality. - Read operations are done by returning the memory address, not by copying the data into buffers or cache. - It is part of the upstream kernel code.

-Executing programs out of a DCSS N with xip2fs
+Executing Programs out of a DCSS with xip2fs

-Creating a DCSS with xip2fs
+Creating a DCSS in xip2fs Format

-- Select the directories that should be part of the image - The following list names candidates: - > Binary programs reachable via PATH variable - > Directories listed in /etc/ld.so.conf - The following are not candidates: - > Directories processes written to - > Scripts.
-They are interpreted instead of being executed directly. - Calculate the needed diskspace for the image - Issue the command du -sk <directory> for each identified directory - For each file add 4k for the meta data of the file - Add space for future updates (maintenance, additional files)
+- Select the directories that should be part of the image - The following list names candidates: - Binary programs reachable via PATH variable - Directories listed in /etc/ld.so.conf - The following are not candidates: - Directories processes write to - Scripts.
+They are interpreted instead of being executed directly. - Calculate the needed disk space for the image - Issue the command du sk <directory> for each identified directory - For each file add 4k for the meta data of the file - Add space for future updates (maintenance, additional files)